 History of Our Holocaust Torahs

-The Reformed Temple of Putnam Valley received a Torah Scroll in January 1970.
+The Reform Temple of Putnam Valley received a Torah Scroll in January 1970.
 The scroll, and over 1500 other Torah scrolls, traveled on a long journey from various towns in the region now known as the Czech Republic, to Prague to London and then to new homes, ours to Putnam Valley, New York.

 This and 1500 other scrolls were almost destroyed but now have been redeemed.
 The scrolls represent over a thousand years of Jewish history, of Jewish prayers, and of Jewish learning in Bohemia.

 Our Torah scroll was written in 1830 in the town of Kolin, a town 25 miles southeast of Prague in the region that prior to WWI was known as Bohemia.

 Jews lived in Bohemia for over a thousand years.
 The oldest tombstone in the Jewish cemetery in Prague is from the year 941.
 Jews in Bohemia thrived intellectually, economically, and culturally despite facing waves of persecution and restrictions throughout the centuries.

 As early as the 14th century the charges of ritual murder which sprang up in so many German towns found victims in Prague.
 Seventy-five Jews were burned at the stake.
 All of the synagogues were robbed to finance the royalty and 53 Jews were burned to death.
 Hundreds of Jews were massacred when they were blamed for the plagues known as the Black Death.
 The grave-stones in the Jewish cemetery were broken, synagogues were set on fire, and their walls were streaked with the blood of Jewish martyrs.
 Jewish persecution and restriction continued for 500 years.